smartflutist661/plex-music-browser/README.md

 ```

 This configuration assumes you want to enable SSL and prevent plain HTTP connections.
+This application supports webroot-based ACME HTTP01 challenges if you're unable to complete any other types of challenge.
 You may need to add `WEBROOT=<your-webroot>` to the `.env` file (default `/var/www/html`);
 then set up and enable a LetsEncrypt SSL certificate using [certbot](https://certbot.eff.org/instructions?ws=apache&os=snap) for your server domain.

-Enable the site: `a2ensite readerware`
+Enable the site: `a2ensite <conf-name>`

 Then restart the Apache2 service: `service apache2 restart`